hamdikavak/hamdikavak.github.io/research/modeling-and-simulation-darpa-urban-life.md

 #### <u>Summary</u>
 This project has generated several agent-based urban social models for DARPA's Ground Truth program.
-The original model aimed to simulate a small town's patterns of life model based on the population's needs and showcased how such needs can impact social constructs.
-We have created several different versions of the model and published papers contributing to different aspects of modeling & simulation, and data science aspects.
-If interested, check the Züfle et al. (2021) paper below, which is published in Computational and Mathematical Organization Theory.
+The original model aimed to simulate a small town's patterns of life based on the population's needs and showcased how such needs can impact social constructs.
+We have created several different versions of the model and published papers contributing to different aspects of modeling and simulation, as well as data science.
+If interested, check the Züfle et al. (2021) paper below, as the compilation of the entire effort, published in Computational and Mathematical Organization Theory.

 <br/>